vmware/singleton/content/en/docs/overview/singleton-sdk/Angular Client Introduction/lazy-load-module.md

 #### **Overview**

 As the application is growing, some modules will be defined as the lazy module.
 In that situation, the translation and patterns could be loaded as lazy mode to enhance performance.
-The VIP client provides this option to load translation and patterns along with lazy module.
-Using the 'forChild' API to initialize the VIP module, thus the lazy module will use the separated VIP services instances and injectors.
+The singleton client provides this option to load translation and patterns along with lazy module.
+Using the 'forChild' API to initialize the singleton module, thus the lazy module will use the separated singleton services instances and injectors.

 #### **Example**